In smog-choked China, drivers check out electric cars

-BEIJING (Reuters) - The heavy smog shrouding Beijing this week has proved to be a boon for China’s nascent electric car market, with some dealers saying inquiries about all-electric models are up by almost a tenth.
+BEIJING, Dec 10 (Reuters) - The heavy smog shrouding Beijing is proving to be a boon for China’s nascent electric car market, with some dealers saying inquiries about all-electric models are up by almost a tenth.

 But all-electric vehicles are free to drive in the capital at any time.
 And that’s prompted a rush of inquiries from would-be buyers, dealers and automakers say.